tinmarino/abism/abism/doc/dev.md

 The code is verbose due to error propagation at each step, creating, calculating and returning each time another variable.

 __Solution__:
-Create an "Measure" object including a "value" and an "error" an overload each operator so the you can do arithmetic on those object and the error is automatically propagated to the result.
+Create an "Measure" object including a "value" and an "error".
+Then overload each operator to enable performing arithmetic on those object with the error automatically propagated to the result.

 __Code__:
 [answer.py](/abism/answer.py)

 ---

-### The Plugin kick away
+### The plugin kick away

 __Brief__:
 New features are coded out of the core